Volcanic ash: Formation

 454 million-year-old volcanic ash between layers of limestone in the catacombs of Peter the Great's Naval Fortress in Estonia near Laagri.
 This is a remnant of one of the oldest large eruptions preserved.
 The diameter of the black camera lens cover is 58 mm.

 Volcanic ash is formed during explosive volcanic eruptions and phreatomagmatic eruptions, and may also be formed during transport in pyroclastic density currents.

-Explosive eruptions occur when magma decompresses as it rises, allowing dissolved volatiles (dominantly water and carbon dioxide) to exsolve into gas bubbles.
+Explosive eruptions occur when magma decompresses as it rises, allowing dissolved volatiles (mainly water and carbon dioxide) to exsolve into gas bubbles.
 As more bubbles nucleate a foam is produced, which decreases the density of the magma, accelerating it up the conduit.
 Fragmentation occurs when bubbles occupy ~70–80 vol% of the erupting mixture.
 When fragmentation occurs, violently expanding bubbles tear the magma apart into fragments which are ejected into the atmosphere where they solidify into ash particles.
 Fragmentation is a very efficient process of ash formation and is capable of generating very fine ash even without the addition of water.

 Volcanic ash is also produced during phreatomagmatic eruptions.
 During these eruptions fragmentation occurs when magma comes into contact with bodies of water (such as the sea, lakes and marshes) groundwater, snow or ice.
-As the magma, which is significantly hotter than the boiling point of water, comes into contact with water an insulating vapor film forms (Leidenfrost effect).
-Eventually this vapor film will collapse leading to direct coupling of the cold water and hot magma.
+As the magma, which is significantly hotter than the boiling point of water, comes into contact with water an insulating vapour film forms (Leidenfrost effect).
+Eventually this vapour film will collapse leading to direct coupling of the cold water and hot magma.
 This increases the heat transfer which leads to the rapid expansion of water and fragmentation of the magma into small particles which are subsequently ejected from the volcanic vent.
 Fragmentation causes an increase in contact area between magma and water creating a feedback mechanism, leading to further fragmentation and production of fine ash particles.

 Pyroclastic density currents can also produce ash particles.
 These are typically produced by lava dome collapse or collapse of the eruption column.
 Within pyroclastic density currents particle abrasion occurs as particles violently collide, resulting in a reduction in grain size and production of fine grained ash particles.
 In addition, ash can be produced during secondary fragmentation of pumice fragments, due to the conservation of heat within the flow.
 These processes produce large quantities of very fine grained ash which is removed from pyroclastic density currents in co-ignimbrite ash plumes.

 Physical and chemical characteristics of volcanic ash are primarily controlled by the style of volcanic eruption.
 Volcanoes display a range of eruption styles which are controlled by magma chemistry, crystal content, temperature and dissolved gases of the erupting magma and can be classified using the volcanic explosivity index (VEI).
 Effusive eruptions (VEI 1) of basaltic composition produce <10^{5} m^{3} of ejecta, whereas extremely explosive eruptions (VEI 5+) of rhyolitic and dacitic composition can inject large quantities (>10^{9} m^{3}) of ejecta into the atmosphere.